 The lifestyle: working from home so you can be at home with your dogs!
 There was a time in our society when this lifestyle (or any semblance of it) was not even considered to be something to work towards.
 Many people would want to stay home with the children, which is obviously a valid, important… Read More How To Become A Stay-At-Home Dog Person

 In the world of dog training there are so many views, options and practices that one could utilize to help with one’s dog.
 It really is mind-boggling when one goes to decide what to do or train.
 It is often drilled into the novice dog owner’s mind that going to training classes, where you are… Read More Tiny Tips For Successful Dog Training

 This post, originally published in Oct.
 2015, has been updated and is republished.
-It is an accepted belief that some dog breeds are not very smart.
+It is an accepted belief of some that certain dog breeds are not very smart.
 These breeds are generally listed on the dog intelligence list at about # 40 or higher – mostly higher.
-One of these breeds is the French Bulldog.
-This breed… Read More French Bulldog Agility Training: Is It Possible?
+One of these breeds is the French Bulldog.… Read More French Bulldog Agility Training: Is It Possible?